top of page

 • Skill transfer: Coaching helps clients apply skills across different settings, from work to home.

-For example, a coach might help a client struggling with time management by introducing a digital calendar with reminders and teaching how to prioritize tasks.
+For example, a coach might help a client struggling with time management by introducing a digital calendar with reminders.
+They teach how to prioritize tasks effectively.
 Over time, the client learns to estimate task duration better and reduce procrastination.

 Real-Life Examples of Coaching Success